Cr Jack Bawden

 Cr Jason Ned

-Cr Jason Ned is a Ganggalidda and Garrwa ma.
-He was elected for his second term on the Doomadgee Aboriginal Shire Council in March 2016.
+Cr Jason Ned is a Ganggalidda and Garrwa man.
+He was elected for his third term on the Doomadgee Aboriginal Shire Council in 2020.

-Jason was born and bred in Doomadgee and currently runs a cattle property 45km from the Community and also undertakes contract mustering for other stations in the gulf area.
+Jason was born and bred in Doomadgee and currently runs a cattle property 45km from the Community and also undertakes contract mustering for other stations in the Gulf area.
 He has also spent time working as a mechanic and fencing contractor.
 Cr Ned chose to run for council as a way of supporting people in the community and to make sure they receive good quality services.
-Jason Ned was appointed as Acting Mayor in June 2018.

 Cr Jane McNamara